-A.9.1 The licensed hull builder shall pay the International Class Fee and then will receive the WS building plaque.
+A.9.1 The licensed hull builder shall pay the International Class Fee and then will receive the corresponding WS building plaque for each hull built.
+No hull shall leave the builder's premises without the WS building plaque installed as per D.1.4 (a).